 If you’re studying for your IT certifications, do technical research, or develop software you often need to set up a virtual lab environment.
-I lately created an article about how to automate the creation and provisioning process of virtual machines with Vagrant.
+Therefore, I lately created an article about how to automate the creation and provisioning process of virtual machines with Vagrant.
 And I also created an article on how to automate all your Linux servers with Ansible.
 In this article, we’re combining those two amazing technologies.
 And I show you how you can easily automate a full lab environment containing multiple virtual machines.

 How to use Vagrant with Ansible on Windows 10

 If you’re running Vagrant on Linux, you can skip this part.
 But if you’re running Vagrant on Windows with VirtualBox or Hyper-V, you have a problem.
 Because Ansible is not running on Windows, you will need to run Vagrant with Ansible scripts on a Linux machine.
 Luckily, you can do this pretty easily with the Windows Subsystem for Linux (WSL2).
-The trick is to install Vagrant on your WSL machine and on your Windows 10, too.
+Because the trick is to install Vagrant on your WSL machine and on your Windows 10, too.
 Note, that it needs to be installed exactly in the same version and it’s still considered a beta version at this time.

 To install Vagrant on WSL just simply download the latest version at https://releases.hashicorp.com/vagrant/.